Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 ## Update: Layout Optimization
 The new layout in *PBFT_v3* is friendly for user operation.
 It could be run as a good Android Studio demo of a transaction on 4-nodes mobile network.
 Do not forget to run the *tel_redir.py* first!

-If you would like to catch main codes, please visit this page https://github.com/Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/tree/master/PBFT_v3/app/src/main/java/com/example/commdemo.
+If you would like to catch main codes, which has been modified easy to go through, please visit this page https://github.com/Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/tree/master/PBFT_v3/app/src/main/java/com/example/commdemo.

 Thanks.

 ## Update: View-Change Protocol
 The View-Change protocol has been implemented in the dir *PBFT_v2*, which is an Andriod demo.
+This demo is integrated with the Schnorr signature and verification mechanism.

 To interconnecting emulator instances, a script code *tel_redir.py* has been uploaded to redirect ports, so that you needn't start telnet session manually anymore.